n0mjs710/HBlink4/readme.md

 For complete documentation of all configuration options, see the [Configuration Guide](docs/configuration.md).

+## Support

+No end-user support is provided.
+The development team for this software is exactly 1 person, with limited resources and no ability to duplicate environments for testing.
+Flagging genuine code issues is apprecicated, but please to not open issues because it doesn't work the way you'd like it to.
+There are no feature requests.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Do not submit a Pull Request to the main branch for added features without consultation first.
 Added features may collide with other mainline features under development.
 Use alternative branches named for the feature being added.